-fall 2018- David will be playing Chad in the regional premiere of "Pirira" at luna stages, directed by Ari laura keith
+fall 2018- David starred as Chad in the regional premiere of "Pirira" at luna stages, directed by Ari laura keith

 "The man is a treasure.
 As Chad, Gow's comic invention is endless.
 You won't see a funnier performance on Broadway.
 On TV.
 On earth.
 From the first moment we see him lying on the worktable, eating a bagel obscenely, he cracks the audience up."

 "Gow travels the distance from comedy to drama with an effortlessness that marks an actor on the pathway to greatness.
 He makes the audience feel every horrific beat in his monologue about what happened to his lover back in Washington, DC with an elegiac percussiveness."